justzh/justzh.github.io/README.md

 # justzh.github.io
-This is the GitHub repository of my personal website where I write notes on the Bible and other personal musings.
+This is the GitHub repository of my personal website.

 ## Resources
 https://ptc-it.de/add-favicon-to-mm-jekyll-site/